Beyond-Diagonal RIS Under Non-Idealities: Learning-Based Architecture Discovery and Optimization: Numerical Results

 \subsubsection{Lossy BD-RIS in SU-SISO and MU-MIMO Systems}

-The performance of learned BD-RIS architectures and benchmark BD-RIS architectures versus the circuit complexity in lossy BD-RIS (with $R=1$) assited SU-SISO and MU-MIMO systems is shown in Fig. \ref{NI64_Lossy_SUSISO} and Fig. \ref{SR_NI64_Lossy_MUMIMO}, respectively.
+The performance of learned BD-RIS architectures and benchmark BD-RIS architectures versus the circuit complexity in lossy BD-RIS (with $R=1$) assisted SU-SISO and MU-MIMO systems is shown in Fig. \ref{NI64_Lossy_SUSISO} and Fig. \ref{SR_NI64_Lossy_MUMIMO}, respectively.
 Different from previous results, it can be clearly seen that the fully-connected BD-RIS can no longer achieve the optimal performance.
 Similarly, tree-connected BD-RISs in the SU-SISO system and band-connected/stem-connected BD-RISs in the MU-MIMO system can neither achieve optimal results, respectively.
 In the SU-SISO system, the learned lossy BD-RIS architecture with 0.25NCC(Fully-conn.) achieves the best performance compared with the others.
-While in the MU-MIMO system, the learned lossy BD-RIS architecture with 0.5NCC(Fully-conn.) achieves the best performance.
+While in the MU-MIMO system, the learned lossy BD-RIS architecture with CC(Band/Stem-conn.) achieves the best performance.
 Comparing Fig. \ref{NI64_Lossy_SUSISO} and Fig. \ref{SR_NI64_Lossy_MUMIMO} with Fig. \ref{NI64_SUSISO} and Fig. \ref{SR_NI64_MUMIMO}, it is clear that, in the lossy case, the performance–circuit complexity relationship exhibits concavity with a decline in performance, in contrast to the increase with saturation in performance observed in the ideal case.
+The physical mechanism stems from a fundamental trade-off between the beamforming gain of the reconfigurable impedance network and the insertion loss inherent to each tunable admittance component.
+At lower circuit complexities, the enhanced wave manipulation flexibility provided by added interconnections yields a beamforming gain that easily outweighs the accumulated losses.
+However, as connectivity scales toward a fully-connected architecture, the marginal beamforming gain diminishes while aggregated resistive losses continue to increase.
+Consequently, the concave trends in Fig. \ref{NI64_Lossy_SUSISO} and Fig. \ref{SR_NI64_Lossy_MUMIMO} capture the exact tipping point where the insertion losses of a dense admittance network eclipse its beamforming benefits.
 These results provide insightful guidance to achieve the tradeoff between the performance and circuit complexity of lossy BD-RIS: increasing circuit complexity can be detrimental for lossy BD-RIS, so that learning the optimal architecture for lossy BD-RIS is not only meaningful to reduce the circuit complexity but also to avoid negative effects caused by losses on BD-RIS performance.